saleh-noures/IntelProj/README.md

 1-This is a Spring boot application

-2-I assumed unit testing is not part of the requirement
+2-I assumed unit testing is not part of the requirements